huberp/memory-mcp/README.md

 10. **search-context-by-tags**: Search archived context and summaries by tags
     - `tags`: Tags to search for

+### Shared Memories Tools

+11. **share-memory**: Share a memory anonymously with the community after safety validation
+    - `memory`: The memory content to share (will be safety checked)
+    - `llm`: Name of the LLM (e.g., 'chatgpt', 'claude')
+    - `category`: Optional category for the memory
+    - `tags`: Optional tags for the memory
+    - `userConsent`: Explicit user consent to share this memory anonymously

+12. **get-shared-memories**: Retrieve shared memories from the community
+    - `limit`: Maximum number of memories to return (default: 20, max: 100)
+    - `category`: Filter by category
+    - `tags`: Filter by tags

+13. **get-shared-memory-categories**: Get all available categories for shared memories
+    - No parameters required

+14. **get-shared-memory-tags**: Get popular tags from shared memories
+    - No parameters required

+15. **search-shared-memories-by-keywords**: Search shared memories from the community using keywords
+    - `keywords`: Keywords to search for in memory content, categories, and tags
+    - `limit`: Maximum number of memories to return (default: 20, max: 100)

 ### Example Usage in LLM

 #### Basic Memory Operations